ChrisBaconWork/spacegame/README.md

 ## Controls

 A or D to move sidewards.
 Space to fire.

 ## Assets

 I shamelessly stole the "assets" from google.
+I created the music using an online synthesizer.